falconry/falcon/docs/deploy/nginx-uwsgi.rst

 Preparing your Application for Service
 ''''''''''''''''''''''''''''''''''''''

-You likely have a way to configure your application, such as with a ``create_api()`` function or a module level script.
-This function or script needs to supply an instance of a :any:`falcon.API`.
+For the purposes of this tutorial, we'll assume that you have implemented a way to configure your application, such as with a ``create_api()`` function or a module-level script.
+This role of this function or script is to supply an instance of :any:`falcon.API`, which implements the standard WSGI callable interface.

-Expose an instance of the :any:`falcon.API` in some way so that uWSGI can find it; this tutorial does that by creating a ``wsgi.py`` file.
-Modify the logic of this file to properly configure your application.
+You will need to expose the :any:`falcon.API` instance in some way so that uWSGI can find it.
+For this tutorial we recommend creating a ``wsgi.py`` file.
+Modify the logic of the following example file to properly configure your application.
 Ensure that you expose a variable called ``application`` which is assigned to your :any:`falcon.API` instance.

 .. code-block:: python
   :caption: /home/myproject/src/wsgi.py